-3.Identification
+3. Identification

-Children are identified as having SEND in accordance with guidance outlined in the SEND Code of Practice (2014), which recommends a graduated approach and states that 'a pupil has SEN where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age' (SEND Code of Practice (2014), p.
-94).
-The SEND Code
+Children are identified as having SEND in accordance with guidance outlined in the SEND

+Code of Practice, which recommends a graduated approach and states that 'a pupil has SEN where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age' (SEND Code of Practice).
+The SEND Code of Practice does not assume that there are hard and fast categories of special educational need and recognises that children's needs and requirements may fall within or across four broad areas.
+These are: